Trump invokes act to marshal private sector against against coronavirus

-US President Donald Trump said on Wednesday he is invoking the Defense Production Act for use against the coronavirus pandemic, putting in place a law that will allow the US government to marshal the private sector in response to the coronavirus pandemic and to accelerate production of needed equipment.
+US President Donald Trump said on Wednesday he is invoking the Defense Production Act f, putting in place a law that will allow the government to marshal the private sector in response to the coronavirus pandemic and to accelerate production of needed equipment.

 Trump, appearing in the White House briefing room for the third day in a row, said he would sign the Defense Production Act “in case we need it” as the government bolsters resources for an expected surge in cases of the virus.